Hospitality industry in the United Kingdom: Motels

-Motels began in the 1960s, largely by Watney Lyon; there were 120 motels in 1967.
+Companies

+Around 1970 Grand Metropolitan merged with Express Dairies and Mecca, to form a large conglomerate, and Trust Houses merged with Forte to form THF.
+THF had 180 hotels in the UK in 1972, with 31 Post House motels, the most, by some distance.

+Clydesdale Commonwealth Hotels was the largest hotel group in Scotland.

 In August 1981 Grand Met bought Intercontinental Hotels Group for £267m, from Pan Am, arranged by Sir Maxwell Joseph and Sir Stanley Grinstead.
 In August 1988 IHG was put up for sale by Grand Met.
 This is now IHG Hotels & Resorts.

 Bass bought Holiday Inn International in 1987, and in August 1989 it bought the whole of Holiday Inn, becoming the world's largest hotel group.

 There were 30,000 hotels in 1987; the largest hotelier was THF with 203.
 THF had begun on January 30 1903, as the Hertfordshire Public House Trust Company, with its first pub in Ridge, Hertfordshire, and the next two in Elstree and Breachwood Green.
 It eventually became Forte plc in May 1991.
 By December 1995 there were 122 Forte Travelodges, when ran by John Hampson.

-By 1994 the second-largest hotel group was Mount Charlotte Thistle, with 24 hotels, including the 808-room Tower Thistle in London,formed in October 1989 when Mount Charlotte bought Thistle for £645m from Scottish & Newcastle.
+By 1994 the second-largest hotel group was Mount Charlotte Thistle, with 24 hotels, including the 808-room Tower Thistle in London, formed in October 1989 when Mount Charlotte bought Thistle for £645m from Scottish & Newcastle.

 Greenall Whitley, of Warrington, formed De Vere.

 The UK hotel industry is worth £16bn.
 Travelodge has 595 hotels with 11 in Ireland, with around 12,000 employees, and in 2022 it turned over around £910m.
 Premier Inn has about 850 hotels, with 83,500 rooms, and a revenue of £2.5bn.

 Other countries have a hotel tax, with 7.5% in Germany and 12% in the Netherlands.
 Novotel and Ibis are owned by Accor of France.
 In 1986 the first Ibis, in the UK, had opened at Heathrow Airport; there were six Novotel hotels in 1986.
 Dalata Hotel Group is the largest hotel operator in Ireland, and has hotels in the UK.

 The UK has around 25,000 bed and breakfast establishments.